RamsesSosa04/TopInterview/README.md

-In this repository I use technologies like python and jupiter notebook.
+In this repository I use technologies, like python and jupiter notebook.